 I have done too many road trips to count.
 For about three years, I attended school in Idaho while my family lived in Illinois.
 I made the trip back and forth so many times I lost count.
 Along the way, I discovered 10 tips for a successful road trip.

 Of course, it didn’t take long to get tired of all the states between Illinois and Idaho.
 In addition to various routes between the two (some of them pretty out of the way to avoid snow or see cool things like the Mall of America), I have traveled from Idaho to Reno, NV, Idaho to Los Angeles, CA, and Illinois to Washington DC.
-And just a few months ago, I traveled to Florida with Adam to check out a laser cutter for our awesome new business.
+And just a few months ago, I traveled to Florida with hubby to check out a laser cutter for our awesome new business.
 (Shameless plug, I know…)

 In other words, I’ve learned a thing or two (well, actually 10 according to the title of this post) about road tripping.
 Read on for my 10 tips for a successful road trip!